gordicaleksa/pytorch-deepdream/README.md

 Not bad, huh?

-I strongly suggest you start with the [Jupyter notebook](https://github.com/gordicaleksa/pytorch-deepdream/blob/master/The%20Annotated%20DeepDream.ipynb) I've created!
+I strongly suggest you start with the [Jupyter notebook](https://github.com/gordicaleksa/pytorch-deepdream/blob/master/The%20Annotated%20DeepDream.ipynb) that I've created!

 *Note: it's pretty large, ~10 MBs, so it may take a couple of attempts to load it in the browser here on GitHub.*